Boot Time

 Translation Mode

-Alters the source commands and target replies according to the loaded translation configuration.
+Activates the translation engine so that cmdBridge actively re-writes the commands and replies according to the loaded translation configuration.

 Monitor Mode

-Provides real time monitoring of data passing through cmdBridge, regardless of physical interface.
-Data is displayed via the console port, in hex and, if printable, in ASCII.
+Provides passive real-time data monitoring as it passes through cmdBridge, regardless of the physical interface.
+Data is displayed via the console port in hex and, if printable, in ASCII.

 Capture Mode

 When in passthrough mode, cmdBridge can record the data passing through.
-Automatically creating a snapshot of the working system, storing commands and associated replies into a pre-formatted configuration file.
-Once complete the data may be saved to the USB memory stick, pre-formatted as a translation file.
+Thereby automatically creating a snapshot of the working system, storing commands and associated replies into a pre-formatted configuration file.
+Once complete, you may save the data to the USB memory stick and pre-formatted it as a translation file.

 Storage